lknelson/computational-grounded-theory/data/README.txt

        Description: Number of words in the document

     J. Name: author
        Description: Last name of the author of the document, if known.
 The author may also be an organization, CWLU or Hull House.
-If uknown or not indicated, the value is set to missing (NaN).
+If unknown or not indicated, the value is set to missing (NaN).

     K. Name: page_number
        Description: Document page number as an integer, if known.
 If not known or not indicated, the value is set to missing (NaN).